Particular/docs.particular.net/nservicebus/upgrades/sqlpersistence-1to2.md

 To simplify implementing a saga using `SqlSaga<T>` the method `SqlSaga<T>.ConfigureMapping` has been made abstract and now always needs to be implemented even if no message mapping is required.

+## Attribute move to use properties

+Attribute have been moved to use properties instead of optional parameters in the constructor.

+### SqlPersistenceSettingsAttribute

+snippet: 1to2_SqlPersistenceSettings

+### SqlSagaAttribute

+snippet: 1to2_SagaAttribute

-## Missing Indexs
+## Missing Indexes

 Some missing indexes have been added.
 These indexes will be added the next time the [installers](/nservicebus/sql-persistence/#installation) are executed.
 No explicit SQL migration is required.

 ### TimeoutData

- * Add missing non-unique index on `Time`, for query to find expired timeouts
+ * Add missing non-unique index on `Time`, for query to find expired timeouts.
- * Add missing non-unique index on `SagaId`, used for clearing timeouts from completed sagas
+ * Add missing non-unique index on `SagaId`, used for clearing timeouts from completed sagas.

 ### OutboxData